alexkritchevsky

 Would you look at that.
 It’s all we ever wanted!

 Yes, we have to start writing our UI in JS.
-But that (a) was always going to be necessary unless we threw HTML out, and (b) doesn’t mean it’s not declarative, because it’s just a syntax.
-Declarativity is ultimately about whether you are directly writing out the data as you want to see it.
-It’s okay if the language also supports imperative styles, if you’re not using them (although you surely will… more on that another day).
+But that (a) was always going to be necessary, and (b) doesn’t mean it’s not declarative, because it’s just a syntax.
+Declarativity is ultimately about whether you are directly writing out the data as you want to see it; React proves that it is possible to munge this into an imperative language that executes along a “time axis”.
+It’s okay if the language also supports imperative styles, if you’re not using them (although you surely will end up splitting the difference).

 3